 Don’t skip breakfast!
 Try some of the tastiest specialty doughnuts you never knew existed.

-PVDonuts crafts handmade doughnuts from scratch in amazingly unique styles.
-They mix the ingredients, roll the dough and cut each donut.
+PVDonuts on Wickenden St. crafts handmade doughnuts from scratch in amazingly unique styles.
+They mix the ingredients, roll the dough and cut each doughnut.
 No machines.
-Some flavors include cereal milk, peanut butter fluff and chocolate, and monkey bread.
-People even get there early to wait in line because they DO sell out.
-Don't worry, the line moves quickly, just be sure to get there before all the best ones are taken.
+The menu rotates monthly with flavors like Dunkaroos, Cookie Dough and S'mores, including a good variety of vegan and flourless options.
+People even get there early to wait in line because they sometimes sell out.
+But don't worry, you can order ahead and skip the line, so you don't miss out on your favorites!

 You really want a delicious homemade doughnut but, let me guess, you don't want to wait in line early in the morning.
 We get it.

 Knead Doughnuts will deliver right to you.
 These doughnuts are some absolute, old-fashioned goodness.
-A little different in style than PVDonuts, Knead has a huge fan base and two locations.
-They deliver Monday through Friday, but not on the weekend.
-On weekends, however, you can order ahead and pick them up.
-Skip the line!
-Their menu is online and they even offer vegan and flourless varieties, but you CAN’T go wrong with their old-fashioned vanilla glazed.
+A little different in style than PVDonuts, Knead has a huge fan base and three Providence locations (plus two more around the state).
+Delivery is available through Grub Hub and Uber Eats.
+Or you can order ahead and pick them up.
+They offer daily vegan and flourless varieties as well as seasonal flavors, but you CAN’T go wrong with a vanilla glazed.

-Take a stroll down Federal Hill for an authentic Italian experience.
+Take a stroll on Federal Hill for an authentic Italian experience.

-Walking down Federal Hill never gets old because there is always something new to do or somewhere new to go.
-Pop into Caserta Pizza — their pizza is absolutely delicious.
-Sip a strong espresso at Roma or dine at a gourmet Italian restaurant in this historic section of the city, also known as Little Italy.
+Walking around Federal Hill never gets old because there is always something new to do or somewhere new to go.
+Pop into Caserta Pizza (their pizza is absolutely delicious) or dine at a gourmet Italian restaurant in this historic section of the city, also known as Little Italy.
 Complimentary valet is offered at most restaurants on “The Hill,” so no need to worry about parking.
-You'll know you're there when you see the huge arched gateway with a bronzed pine cone, which marks the entry to the neighborhood.
+You'll know you're there when you see the huge arched gateway with a bronzed pinecone, which marks the entry to the neighborhood.

 Visit the RISD Museum.
 Providence is well-known for its art.

 Take a tour of the Rhode Island School of Design Museum and check out artwork ranging from ancient times to the present.
-Within seven different departments in five different buildings, there lies more than 100,000 objects of art and design.
-The oldest building, the Waterman building, was completed in 1893.
-Wander through the halls and get lost in ancient history.
+The collection contains more than 100,000 objects of art and design, with over 2,000 currently on display in the museum.
+Take a stroll through the halls and get lost in ancient history.

 Like live music?
 We’ve got a totally hip spot for you.